 Every page should be focused on a small group of long-tail and short-tail keywords.
 The content should be expert, authoritative and trustworthy (E-A-T) and designed to solve the problems of your target audience.

 If you want a guide for what high-ranking content might look like in your industry, simply search your main keyword and take a look at the first page results.
 By analyzing these results, you can learn:

 By this stage, you’ve already completed the first steps in on-page SEO optimization.
 That is, you’ve created high-quality webpage content that’s supported by extensive keyword research.
 But on-page optimization doesn’t stop there.

 Off-page SEO optimization focuses primarily on building links and brand mentions that point to your website.
 For example, when we recommend Neil Patel’s Ultimate Guide to Off-Page SEO (and we really do!), that is a backlink to that page.
 A brand mention involves mentioning a website or its work without directly linking to it.

 Other aspects of off-page optimization include a healthy social media presence and other tactics to drive traffic to your website.
 For more information, we recommend Neil Patel’s guide!

 It’s impossible to predict exactly what SEO will look like in 10 years, five years, or even next year.
-However, by examining emerging trends, we can get some insight into the future of SEO.
+However, by implementing these strategies, along with other lead generating strategies, and examining emerging trends, we can get some insight into the future of SEO.

 Those are just a few of the trends that will drive SEO in the next 12 months and into the future.
 While SEO is always changing, you can keep up by mastering the fundamentals mentioned above and keeping one eye on emerging trends.